orion-project/rezonator2/docs/schema-format-variants.md

 }
 ```
 ## Protopbuf

-[Google Protobuf](https://github.com/google/protobuf) my be the most powerful and descriptive format alongside with its compactness (especially in binary format).
-Unlike JSON it avoid a lot of doubleqouotes and commas everywehere.
-But as obvious drawback we need an external dependency to build the app.
-But it can be linked statically, so it is not required in runtime.
-Also some changes in app object classes can be required to involve a full power of automatical serialization/deserialization.
+[Google Protobuf](https://github.com/google/protobuf) may be the most powerful and descriptive format alongside with its compactness (especially in binary format).
+Unlike JSON it avoids a lot of double quotes and commas everywhere.
+But as the obvious drawback, we need an external dependency to build the app.
+But it can be linked statically, so it is not required at runtime.
+Also, some changes in app object classes can be required to involve a full power of automatical serialization/deserialization.

 ```
 schema_version: "2"
 trip_type: "SP"